EmranJK/Thesis_work/README.md

 # Thesis Work

-This repository all files related to the thesis work which are:
+This repository contains all the files related to the thesis work which are:

 - All screenshots.
 - Samples scores XLSX file.